DyfanJones/Blog/content/post/2019-10-29-an-amazon-sdk-for-r.md

 s3_model <- s3_read("s3://mybucket/crap_model.RDS", readRDS)
 ```

-It is really clear to see how useful `botor` is when working in AWS.
+It is really clear to see how useful `botor` is when working with AWS S3.

 ## Cloudyr Project:

-I personally havent used the AWS cloudyr packages, however I don't want to leave them out.
+I personally haven't used the AWS cloudyr packages, however I don't want to leave them out.
 The [cloudyr project](https://cloudyr.github.io/) aim is to bring R onto the cloud compute:

 > The goal of this initiative is to make cloud computing with R easier, starting with robust tools for working with cloud computing platforms.(https://cloudyr.github.io/)

+As I haven't utilised the wide range of packages that the `cloudyr project` provides I won't give examples.
 Please go to the cloudyr github https://github.com/cloudyr as alot of work has gone into making R easier to work with cloud computing.
 They have alot of documentation plus they are actively developing R packages to make user experience better.

 # Summary:

-I believe that all of these packages are critical if you wish to work in AWS when using R. `paws` certainly give a R feel utilising AWS products. `botor` helper functions make the experience very easily and helpful.
+I believe that all of these packages are critical if you wish to work with AWS when using R. As R has a SDK for AWS it would be great if AWS adds it to the base image for AWS Sagemaer, as it will make R developers `paws` certainly give a R feel utilising AWS products. `botor` helper functions make the experience very easily and helpful.
 Personally I would love Amazon to include these package in Sagemaker.
 Without them Sagemaker becomes near impossible to work with,  R users.